 Legally, hair transplants in Turkey must be carried out by a qualified hair transplant surgeon or doctor, but many clinics disregard this.
 In some cases, patients will have an online consultation with a doctor before their surgery, to lead them to believe they will be performing the operation but will actually be operated on by a technician instead.

-At Crown Clinic, we will typically perform one or two surgeries per day, giving us plenty of time with our patient to make sure everything is to the highest possible standard.
+At Crown Clinic, we will typically perform one or two surgeries per day, giving us plenty of time with our patients to make sure everything is to the highest possible standard.

 Turkish clinics typically operate at a much higher capacity, cramming as many surgeries into the day as they can, meaning the procedures are rushed and there is little time between patients to thoroughly clean operating rooms and medical equipment.